escobarana/streaming_monitoring_system/model/README.md

 ### 💼 Use case

-> The model is called by the kafka consumer whenever new stream of data comes in The result of prediciton is sent to the user via telegram alert
+> The model is called by the kafka consumer whenever new stream of data comes in.
+The result of prediction is sent to the user via telegram alert

 ## Packages

-- Pandas
+- `Pandas`
-- Sickit-learn
+- `Sickit-learn`
-- Pickle
+- `Pickle`